MorrisMotel/morrismotel-site/src/pages/posts/generate-a-deezer-arl.md

   - music-piracy
 ---

+Heads up: this article is somewhat **out of date**.
+For an updated version, please see [Revisiting the Deezer ARL](/posts/revisiting-the-deezer-arl).

+---

 There are three methods to generate a Deezer Premium (or HiFi) account: the iBan method, the VCC method, and the BIN method.
 Let's go through them.

 ## iBan Method